PatilMugdha/Firewall/README.md

 4. Packets match direction,
 5. Ports within range.

-B) Any interesting coding, design, or algorithmic choices you’d like to point out In order to check if the IPs lie within range-
+B) Any interesting coding, design, or algorithmic choices you’d like to point out-

+In order to check if the IPs lie within range-
 1. IP has 4 octets.
    Each IP is converted to an integer for range comparison with the input IP.